LWKJJONAK/Experimental-quantum-adversarial-learning-with-superconducting-qubits/Experimental_Data/README.md

     python run_plot.py

 3. Select from the following items to plot:
-    - MEDICAL: experiment results for learning MRI MNIST data of hands and breasts, i.e., figures in Fig.2 and Fig.4 in the main text.
+    - MEDICAL: experiment results for learning MRI MNIST data of hands and breasts, i.e., figures in Fig.1 in the main text.
-    - QUANTUM: experiment results for learning quantum data, i.e., figures in Fig. 3 in the main text.
+    - QUANTUM: experiment results for learning quantum data, i.e., figures in Fig. 2 in the main text.
-    - MNIST: experiment results for learning digital MNIST data, i.e., figures in Fig. S13 in the supplementary material.
+    - MNIST: experiment results for learning digital MNIST data, i.e., figures in Fig. S14 in the supplementary material.